VineethReddy1997/M/FIFA 19 Dataset Analysis/Model/README.md

 **GOAL**

->Aim- Analyze different aspects of the dataset and provide the pattern of the dataset from the visualization.
+>Analyze different aspects of the dataset and provide the pattern of the dataset from the visualization.

 **DATASET**